 Antitrust laws in the United States are intended to ensure fair, honest, and vigorous competition in the marketplace.
 These laws prohibit conduct that will reduce or diminish the intensity of the struggle among competitors, on the one hand, or, on the other, increase that struggle by unfair means so that only a single competitor is likely to survive, resulting in a monopoly.
 Section 1 of the Sherman Act addresses the first type of harm, and prohibits all agreements "in restraint of trade."
 The most obvious violations of Section 1 of the Sherman Act are agreements between competitors to fix prices, or to not compete against one another.
 Section 2 of the Sherman Act addresses the second type of harm to the marketplace, and prohibits certain conduct by monopolists or by someone attempting to become a monopolist.
-The Sherman Act is written in general terms and has been interpreted by courts over the years, to condemn conduct that is always a violation of antitrust law regardless of the intention or result, a "per se" violation, and conduct that may be determined to violate antitrust laws in situations where the harm to competition outweighs any procompetitive benefits.
+The Sherman Act is written in general terms and has been interpreted by courts over the years, to condemn conduct that is always a violation of antitrust law regardless of the intention or result, a "per se" violation ("When a restraint is so plainly anticompetitive that no elaborate study of the industry is needed to establish its illegality, it is illegal per se" Texaco Inc. v.
+Dagher, 547 U.S. 1, 5 (2006)), and conduct that may be determined to violate antitrust laws in situations where the harm to competition outweighs any procompetitive benefits ("Under the rule of reason, a court examines the facts peculiar to the business, the history of the restraint, and the reasons why it was imposed, to determine the effect on competition in the relevant product market" In re Nat'l Football League's Study Ticket Antitrust Litig., 933 F.3d 1136, 1150 (9th Cir.
+2019)).

 There are other antitrust laws as well.
-Section 1 of the Federal Trade Commission Act bans "unfair methods of competition" and "unfair or deceptive acts or practices."
-Any violation of the Sherman Act also violates the FTC Act, but the FTC Act has been interpreted to cover some additional conduct as well.
+Section 1 of the Federal Trade Commission Act has established the Federal Trade Commission, which is empowered to prevent "unfair methods of competition" and "unfair or deceptive acts or practices" as prohibited in Section 5 of the Federal Trade Commission Act Any violation of the Sherman Act also violates the FTC Act, but the FTC Act has been interpreted to cover some additional conduct as well.
 The Clayton Act addresses some specific practices that the Sherman Act does not clearly prohibit, including mergers and situations where directors serve multiple companies.
 Finally, many states have antitrust laws that are based upon federal antitrust laws.